Hardware & Portability: Build Quality on the Go

 What effects and kits are included?

-The device ships with over 100 factory kits spanning genres like house, hip hop, drum and bass, and lo-fi, along with four onboard effect engines with 60 effect types.
+The device ships with over 100 factory kits spanning genres such as house, hip hop, drum and bass, and lo-fi, along with four onboard effect engines featuring 60 effect types.
 Effects include granulator, ring mod, lo-fi, delay, reverb, half speed, flanger, chorus, phaser, beat repeat, and more.

 Can I chop and time-stretch samples on the MPC Sample?